-Market Name - WESTERN CANADIAN GAS MARKET
+Market Name - Canadian Gas

 Background

-In 1985, the Canadian Government as well as the Governments of Alberta, British Columbia and Saskatchewan signed the Agreement on Natural Gas Markets and Prices.(1) The intention of this agreement was to introduce competition into the market by deregulating prices over a one-year period and allowing the direct purchase of gas by end-users located in non-producing provinces from the producers.(2) However, because of the monopolistic characteristics of Canadian pipelines, the pipelines would continue to be regulated yet be forced to provide open-access to transportation.
-This would required that pipeline companies unbundle many of the services they were providing at the time.(3)
+In 1985, the Canadian Government as well as the Governments of Alberta, British Columbia and Saskatchewan signed the Agreement on Natural Gas Markets and Prices.
+The intention of this agreement was to introduce competition into the market by deregulating prices over a one-year period and allowing the direct purchase of gas by end-users located in non-producing provinces from the producers.
+However, because of the monopolistic characteristics of Canadian pipelines, the pipelines continued to be regulated and were forced to provide open-access to transportation.
+This meant that pipeline companies had to unbundle many of the services they were providing at the time.

 Prior to deregulation, the price of gas sold within Canada was regulated either at the federal or provincial level.
-The Government of Canada and the governments of producing provinces regulated the price of gas sold to non-producing provinces.(4) While the price of gas consumed within a producing province was regulated only by the respective provincial government.(5) At the time, the majority of gas sold was to supply aggregators, which were often major pipeline companies, such as TransCanada PipeLines Limited (TCPL) or demand aggregators, such as US interstate pipelines and Canadian local distribution companies (LDCs).(6) Under these circumstances, Canadian gas prices soared.(7) Prior to deregulation, the average long-term gas contract was for 125 MMcf/d and lasted for 20 to 25 years.(11) Delivery points for these contracts were usually downstream of the Western Canadian Sedimentary Basin—Canadian/US border for export deals, and LDC citygate for gas sold domestically.(12)
+The Government of Canada and the governments of producing provinces regulated the price of gas sold to non-producing provinces, while the price of gas consumed within a producing province was regulated only by the respective provincial government.
+At the time, the majority of gas sold was to supply aggregators, which were often major pipeline companies, or demand aggregators, such as US interstate pipelines and Canadian local distribution companies (LDCs).
+Under these circumstances, Canadian gas prices increased appreciably.
+Prior to deregulation, the average long-term gas contract was for 125 MMcf/d and lasted for 20 to 25 years.
+Delivery points for these contracts were usually downstream of the Western Canadian Sedimentary Basin the Canadian/US border for export deals, and LDC citygate for gas sold domestically.

 Immediately following the deregulation of Canadian gas prices, hundreds of buyers and sellers entered the market while some of the traditional players exited the market.
-Gas is now sold by producers, aggregators, marketing, and brokerage companies (both Canadian and American) to LDCs, industrial, commercial and residential customers.(8) At the same time US interstate pipelines were starting to phasing out their merchant function.(10) With all these changes taking place the price of gas fell by 40% from 1985 to 1987.(9)
+Gas is now sold by producers, aggregators, marketing, and brokerage companies (both Canadian and American) to LDCs, industrial, commercial and residential customers.
+At the same time US interstate pipelines were starting to phase out their merchant function.
+With all these changes taking place the price of gas fell by 40% between 1985 and 1987.

-Theses new counterparties operating in the Canadian natural gas market altered the way in which gas is purchased and sold.
-For instance, the average size of long-term contracts fell to 16 MMcf/d and the average term dropped to 10 to 15 years.(13)
+The new entrants operating in the Canadian natural gas market altered the way in which gas is purchased and sold.
+For instance, the average size of long-term contracts fell to 16 MMcf/d and the average term dropped to 10 to 15 years.

-By the early 1990’s, liquidity, in terms of both volume, and number of market participants, as well as enhancements in market information and availability, were sufficient enough to give buyers and sellers comfort in selecting delivery and pricing points which were located upstream of the city gates.(14) Two common Alberta delivery/pricing points developed, AECO/NIT and Empress.
-AECO is storage facility located on the Nova Pipeline, which is the main transmission system in Alberta.
+By the early 1990’s, liquidity, in terms of both volume, and number of market participants, as well as enhancements in market information and availability, allowed buyers to offer sellers the ability to select delivery and pricing points which were located upstream of the city gates.
+Two common Alberta delivery/pricing points developed, AECO/NIT and Empress.
+AECO is a storage facility located on the Nova Pipeline, which is the main transmission pipeline in Alberta.
 Empress is located on the Alberta/Saskatchewan border and is the main pricing point for gas headed for eastern markets.
-Only about 20% of gas produced in Alberta is consumed within the province, the rest is consumed in either other Canadian provinces or exported to the US.
+Only 20% of gas produced in Alberta is consumed within the province, the remainder is consumed in other Canadian provinces or exported to the US.

-The market price of British Columbia gas is set at the Huntingdon/Sumas interconnect, this is the main point from which most British Columbia gas exports leave the province.(16)
+The market price of British Columbian gas is set at the Huntingdon/Sumas interconnect, this is the main point from which most British Columbia gas exports leave the province.

 Current Market

-The Western sedimentary basin extends primarily into two provinces Alberta and British Columbia.
-This creates two main trading regions within western Canada.
+The Western sedimentary basin, from which the majority of gas is produced, extends primarily into two provinces Alberta and British Columbia.
+This creates two main trading regions within Western Canada.

 Alberta